Estimated reading time: 6 minutes

 Estimated cost: from £1,000

-Within a few short, hassle-free hours we can have you whizzing up and down stairs.
+Within a few short, hassle-free hours we can have you safely traveling up and down the stairs.
 For an accurate price, book a free, no obligation home assessment visit.
 We will assess you, your stairs and your home to advise on the best options to suit your needs.
 Call us today on freephone 0800 019 22 10.

 Still unsure if a lift is right for you?
-Come and visit our showroom at:
+Book a showroom demonstration visit by contacting us on 0800 019 22 10, and come visit our showroom at:

 Porte Marsh Industrial Estate